 Trill’s query model is similar to that of Microsoft StreamInsight, which is Microsoft’s commercial product offering in event processing.
 There is a separate guide available for users who are familiar with Microsoft StreamInsight.

 This guide describes and demonstrates these concepts through the development of a running machine telemetry example.
-Note that this guide assumes that the reader is fluent in C#, and is familiar with some of the basics of LINQ.
+Note that this guide assumes that the reader is fluent in C# and is familiar with some of the basics of LINQ.
 It is also helpful if the reader has an introductory level of familiarity with Reactive LINQ (i.e. Rx).
+Working source code for all examples shown in this document in available as part of our downloads at https://github.com/Microsoft/TrillSamples.

 Machine Telemetry